joyboy67/isotop/README.md

 * ntpd does'nt use google as a reference
 * Configure xenodm appearance
 * Install additional packages.
+* doas is configured to avoid entering password for some commands such as mandb.
 * iridium is the default browser.
 Are disabled every option related to google and tracking.
 It is unveiled by default : this means the browser can't read files on your computer except in